Heather, Greg and Jonas Edelman (Farmers)

 Duane & Carol Costenbader (Work Share Members)

-Duane and Carol Costenbader are enjoying their fifth season as work-share CSA members.
+Duane and Carol Costenbader are work-share CSA members.
 These lifelong Palmerton residents have two children and five grandchildren and enjoy traveling, flipping houses, and volunteering with Habitat for Humanity and the Family Promise Program.
 Duane is a retired banker who also enjoys hunting and fishing, while Carole is a retired realtor who is an avid quilter.
 Both Carol and Duane list kale as their favorite Terra Fauna crop, with tomatoes and spaghetti squash following close behind.